 Ironically I also recall maybe seven years ago that the owner had a developer proposing for a great mixed used project for that parcel that required a zone change from Manufacturing.
 The request to change the zone was denied and the developer walked away.
 Who knows maybe we will hear calls for eminent domain again?

 The other thing that was brought up was that this business would fail in Worcester so we should not let them in.
 This one completely confused me, since if you truly believe that then you should support it!!
 Let someone come in, invest all of their money, bringing in construction jobs, improve the parcel and someone else could reap the benefits once the business failed.
 My philosophy was that developed parcel was better then an empty one.

 Low and behold, check out Atlantic City —NYTimes story.
 Governor Cristie has staked alot of the New Jersey economy turn around on a 5 year plan to resuscitate the NJ gambling industry and there were big hopes for this casino and Atlantic City.
 The state already knows that people love to gamble, hence why online casino sites like Casino Avis are so popular, they just need to find a way to draw people to NJ.
+If they were to offer experiences rivaling those that people can access from the comfort of their homes, then they may be able to see the viability in this project.
+People are able to access the same sort of slot games using online casinos – to see one such site for yourself, follow this link to see why they have become so popular.
 In fact the state sunk $260 million to get this project completed.
 Now they are bleeding money and have indicated that they may close in August.
 This a big blow to Cristie politically along with his unfunded pension liability.